mbuesch/pyprofibus/micropython/README.rst

 The following tools have to be available on your Linux compatible system to build pyprofibus for Micropython:

+* The latest version of Micropython has to be installed on your device.
+See `these instructions <https://micropython.org/download/esp32/>`_ for installing Micropython on an ESP32 device.
 * `mpy-cross`: `Micropython cross compiler <https://github.com/micropython/micropython>`_.
-* `pyboard.py`: Device flashing script `from Micropython distribution <https://github.com/micropython/micropython/blob/master/tools/pyboard.py>`_.
+* `pyboard.py`: Device flashing script `from Micropython distribution <https://github.com/micropython/micropython/blob/master/tools/pyboard.py>`_ to copy pyprofibus to the device.
 * `make`: `GNU make <https://www.gnu.org/software/make/>`_.

 These tools must be available in your PATH.

+You may pass the parameters `--pyboard` and/or `--mpycross` to `install.sh` to specify the path to your tool installation location.

 Resource usage